 This guide is suitable for new Tableau users looking for information on producing popular data visualizations in Tableau, such as bar graphs, line graphs, scatterplots, tree maps, and dashboards.
 If you are looking for more general data visualization tips, please see the Map and Data Library's Data Visualization Guide.
-You can find the most recent Tableau software package (2019.1) available free for students and instructors here.
+You can find instructions on installing and acquiring a free academic license for Tableau here.
 If you are running Tableau on a Mac, please note that there may be some variation between the Windows version used to design this guide and the program as it appears on a Mac.
 The data used in this guide are public datasets retrieved from the World Bank’s Open Data repository, the United Nation's Open Data Population Division, and the full text of Shakespeare's Romeo and Juliet available through MIT's website, with a frequency table generated through Voyant Tools.
 You can find more information regarding the data sources used in this guide in the subsection entitled "10.
 Data Sources".

 Table of Contents

 When you first open Tableau, it looks like this.
 The main page presents you with several options, such as connecting to a file, to a server, or to saved sample data sources.
 You can also access Tableau’s online training through the “Discover” tab on the right, or access Tableau's help section (with tutorials) here.

 In order to begin making visualizations, you must import a dataset into Tableau (such as an Excel spreadsheet) or select a sample dataset from Tableau (such as those located in the bottom left of the page as you open Tableau).
 For the purposes of this guide, you may download the datasets we will be using for this tutorial in a .Zip file here.
 You will need to extract the files from the zipped folder using a software such as 7-Zip.

 Our first dataset is an Excel file, so in Tableau, click on Excel under Connect To a File, and select the 2015RainfallByMonthByCountry.xls file.
 Click Open.